Healthy Homes Assessment Kingsley Heights

 Draught Stopping Kingsley Heights

-Draughts increase the likelihood of lower temperatures in households.
-A cold home is more expensive to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts may lead to dropping temperatures within houses.
+A draughty house is more expensive to heat, which completed jobs in wasting energy and resulting in higher bills.

 What are unjustifiable gaps or holes?

-If you are able to feel external air entering or the air is clear out of a hole or gap and you can feel it, it’s probably a gap or hole that requirements sealing in some way.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from the house require sealing.
-For example, if an open fireplace isn’t used it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed whenever imaginable.
+If you can feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap or crack, then it’s likely a crack or hole which requirements sealing in any way.
+Cracks or gaps with large gaps must be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit into your home need sealing.
+For instance, if an open fireplace is not in use, it can cause draughts and must be sealed off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.

-There is no require to cover up holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows could be required to allow for the movement of the structure when the house is heated and cools in order to let them be closed and opened instead of than sticking.
-We will test every window and door during our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the building.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the house is heated and cools to allow them to be shut and opened, rather than being stuck.
+We will inspect every window and door during the Healthy Homes assessment of your rental property.

 draught stopping building inspections